 If you need more help to find your motivation mojo, check out my tips on how to get your motivation back, as there are definitely a couple of tricks I like to use when nothing else seems to work.

 Excuse #3: I’m not a morning person

-Some of us love waking up at the crack of dawn to get our workout done and dusted, others can barely function before 10 am.
-I always say that the best time of day to workout is when you actually will—so if morning workouts aren’t your thing there’s no harm in exercising later in the day.
+Some of us love waking up at the crack of dawn to get our workout done and dusted, but others can barely function before 10 am.
+We are all different, and that’s OK.
+I always say that the best time of day to workout is when you actually will—so if morning workouts aren’t your thing schedule a workout appointment with yourself in the PM.
 Find a time that works for you and make it your regular workout time—it’s that simple.

 Excuse #5: A gym membership is too expensive

 Although this can be true, especially if you are doing it tough on a low income, the good news is that exercise is free.

 You don’t need a gym to get fit.